 What qualification do I get?

-Participants will receive a Statement of Attainment, TLILIC2005A Licence to operate a boom-type elevating work platform (boom length 11 metres or more) and will be granted with a temporary licence.
+Participants will receive a Statement of Attainment to operate a boom-type elevating work platform (boom length 11 metres or more) and will be granted with a temporary licence.
 Participants will then have sixty (60) days to apply for a full licence.